The Best Budget Spin Bikes in the United Kingdom I Tried

 JLL IC300 Pro Indoor Cycling Bike

-It isn’t the largest spin bike you’ll find out there, which is pleasant for those with smaller homes.
-It’s dimensions measure to be 51.5 inches (131 cm) long, 20 inches (51 cm) wide and 44 inches (112 cm) tall.
+It isn’t the largest spin bike you’ll find out there especially compared to rear-drive indoor cycling bikes in the UK like Keiser M3i and Life Fitness IC7, which is pleasant for those with smaller homes.
+Its dimensions measure to be 51.5 inches (131 cm) long, 20 inches (51 cm) wide and 44 inches (112 cm) tall.
 The bike itself weighs 45 kg (99 lbs) and has a maximum user weight of 130 kg (286 lbs).

 - Excellent Resistance, Comfortable Seating, Decent Monitor with RPM and Speed readings, High Durability